junxit/us-congress-bills-117/metadata.md

 - 2022-05-25 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin with amendments.
 Without written report.
 - 2022-05-25 — Committee on Small Business and Entrepreneurship.
 Reported by Senator Cardin with amendments.
 Without written report.
 - 2022-05-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 395.
+- 2022-09-28 — Amendment SA 6027 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Amendment SA 6027 proposed by Senator Schumer for Senator Cardin. (consideration: CR S5167-5168; text: CR S5167) In the nature of a substitute.
+- 2022-09-28 — Measure laid before Senate by unanimous consent. (consideration: CR S5166-5168)
+- 2022-09-28 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S5167)
+- 2022-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2022-09-28 — Senate amendment agreed to: Amendment SA 6027 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Senate amendment proposed (on the floor): Amendment SA 6027 proposed by Senator Schumer for Senator Cardin.
+- 2022-09-28 — Senate amendment submitted
+- 2022-09-28 — The committee amendments withdrawn by Unanimous Consent.